hm-lang/core/proposals/README.md

     return 3
 ```

-TODO: Can we write other conditionals/loops/etc. in terms of `guard` to make it easier to compile
+TODO: Can we write other conditionals/loops/etc. in terms of `do/loop` to make it easier to compile
 from fewer primitives?
 E.g., `while Condition, Do: $(...
 Do eject(3) ...)`.

 TODO: should `Then` be in a function format, e.g.,